microsoft/vscode-iot-workbench/docs/esp32/esp32-stream-analytics-cosmos-db.md

 ![Azure Provision](media/iot-workbench-cloud-provision2.png)

 Select subscription and resource group you want to create Azure services in.
-A guide line show what service will be created.
+A guide line shows what service will be created.

 ![Azure Provision Step](media/iot-workbench-stream-analytics-and-cosmos-db-provision-step.png)